-While many recycling programs do not yet accept Styrofoam, consider recycling it at home.
-Save it to be used for packing or shipping; larger pieces of Styrofoam can be easily broken down.
-You can also try taking leftover Styrofoam to craft shops to be given to customers or creating a fun project such as a Styrofoam peanut beanbag chair.
+While many recycling programs do not yet accept styrofoam, consider recycling it at home.
+Save it to be used for packing or shipping.
+Larger pieces of Styrofoam can be easily broken down.
+You can also try taking leftover Styrofoam to craft shops to be given to customers or make your own fun project, such as a Styrofoam peanut bean bag chair.